Azure/autorest.az/README.md

 see [how to configure is_preview/is_experimental in different levels](https://github.com/Azure/autorest.az/blob/master/doc/faq.md#how-to-support-configuring-is_previewis_experimental-in-different-levels) for more details.

 ### **Set min-api/max-api in Command Groups/Commands/Parameters**
-In Azure CLI, we allow user to set the min or max api versions of a specific command groups or command or parameters.
-We can configure in readme.az.md so the generate code can work in that way too.
+In Azure CLI, we allow user to set the min or max api versions for command group, command and parameter.
+Below is a sample configuration in readme.az.md to generate code with min or max api versions.
-For example:

 ```
 cli:
   cli-directive: